Ocelot-Social-Community/Ocelot-Social/backend/README.md

 yarn db:data:owner
 ```

+> [!WARNING]
+> These are **well-known, insecure default credentials** intended for local
+> development and CI only. **Never** run `yarn db:data:owner` on a production or
+> internet-reachable instance with the defaults.
+If you do bootstrap an owner this
+> way, change the password (and ideally the email address) **immediately** after
+> first login.
+For production, prefer promoting a real, self-registered account via
+> `yarn db:data:promote-owner` (below) instead of seeding the default owner.

 To promote an existing user to owner (e.g. a legacy instance that has no owner yet —
 the API only lets an existing owner grant the owner role), use, by email, slug or id: